Best accounting software for tradespeople UK 2026

 - VAT return filing (if VAT registered)

-- Making Tax Digital (MTD) compliance for income tax
+- MTD compliance for income tax

 - Bank feed integration to match transactions